KnightChaser/kcx/README.md

 ## A Free-From-Risk cryptocurrency exchange simulation web application

-You can try KCX at **[https://kcx.knightchaser.com/](https://kcx.knightchaser.com/)**, which is hosted via AWS Lightsail by the repository owner.
+~~You can try KCX at **[https://kcx.knightchaser.com/](https://kcx.knightchaser.com/)**, hosted via AWS Lightsail by the repository owner.
 Note that the specifications, service status, and other things might be changed depending on the development contexts and situations.
-(Try only for fun! :D)
+(Try only for fun! :D)~~

+## Notice of public service discontinuation

+The KCX service on the AWS LightSail **has been discontinued since Sep.
+3, 2024** due to financial issues.
+During the services with 87 days, 3,566 transactions worth 16.7 trillion KRW(12.525 billion US$) were made(If all money in the services were REAL).
+Thanks for loving this project, my first attempt to make a modern website!

 ## Service environmental variables
 Currently, there are environment variables to set up the services as you need.
 Read the next chapter(`Deployment`) for complete contextual information.